Advanced Sample Formula Fields

 TO_NUMBER({foreignamountpaid#converted})

-With the context value #consolidated, there are also additional options to specify the exact currency code and exchange rate date to use for the conversion.
+With #consolidated, you can also choose the specific currency code and exchange rate date if needed.
 For more information, see Currency Conversion Using Custom Formula Fields.

-The function TO_NUMBER is always required when you use #currency_consolidated or #converted.
-This is because the current version of the Formula Builder does not support the CURRENCY output type and TO_NUMBER casts the results to the FLOAT output type.
+You always need to use TO_NUMBER with #currency_consolidated or #converted.
+That’s because the current Formula Builder doesn’t support the CURRENCY output type, so TO_NUMBER changes results to FLOAT.
 For more information about using TO_NUMBER to cast currency values, see Casting Field Values using TO_NUMBER and TO_NCHAR.

 Conditional Evaluations Using CASE WHEN

-For example, if you want to determine the season that a transaction took place, you can use the following formula definition.
-The output type for this formula is STRING:
+For example, to find out which season a transaction occurred, use this formula.
+The output type is STRING:

 CASE